mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 to reduce what they have to learn.
 As a result, we're doing what we can to standardise on HTMX for the interactive parts of RadioActiv8, so that people don't need to know JavaScript or another front-end framework.

+---

+---

+# OK here we go

+This talk is about building web apps voluntarily for a non-profit organisation to solve organisational and logistical challenges.

+We'll start with a little backstory about us and the organisation, and touch on the problems we're trying to solve.

+Then we'll describe the evolving solutions we've developed, initially at a high level, but getting into a bit of the technical detail, time permitting.

+---

+Luke and I are both members of the STEM[^STEM] team of Scouts Victoria, a "youth leading, adults supporting" organisation, meaning that, far above and beyond the stereotype of camping in the bush and tying knots, we empower kids and young adults to decide what fun and educational activities they want to do, and facilitate their safe participation in anything from rock climbing, to air activities, to laser tag, to website development.

+[^STEM]: Science, Technology, Engineering, Maths

+We're also both technologists; I'm a Linux systems administrator and software developer, and Luke is an IT generalist with interests in website development and information security.

+---

+FIXME: How much do we talk about the logistical and organisational problems of the organisation as a whole, vs the specific chanllenges we face as a result?

+Our ultimate goal is to deliver program requested by youth members in a way that gives them as much input as possible, while removing any friction to participating in, or organising activities and events, in a way that is child-safe and protects people's privacy.

+We wanted to be able to manage ScoutsVic member registrations for upcoming events, but (a) need to verify registrants *are* members of ScoutsVic, and (b) want to offer different "tickets" to the same event to different ages and scout sections[^Sections].
+No existing systems met this need without also collecting unnecessary amounts of PII[^PII], which we wanted to avoid the responsibility of storing safely.

+[^PII]: Personally Identifiable Information

+FIXME: What *problem* does RA8 solve?
+Sure it facilitates a wide-game, but is that it?
+I know it was designed with the likes of ScoutHike in mind, so perhaps the greater problem is "how do we keep track of youth members across a large area, and send them to different activities without them having to wait around for activities to be available etc.?"